What is Design and Visual Communication about?

 - include wellbeing and stress management practices as part of their design processes

-- recognise that resilience and focus support the generation of design ideas and communicate high-quality outcomes.
+- recognise that resilience and focus support the generation of design ideas and the communication of high-quality outcomes.

 Students of Design and Visual Communication will: